 Planning a trip to India, especially for first-timers, can be a little daunting.
 Here’s my ultimate guide to forming a packing list for India, which includes things many often wish they brought, and some they wished they DIDN’T!

 Are you wondering what to pack for India?
-Many first-time visitors are confused about what to include in their packing list for India – and rightly so.
-Planning a trip to India isn’t exactly your typical “vacation” travel destination.
+Many first-time visitors are confused about what to bring to such a vast country– and rightly so.
+Planning a trip to India isn’t exactly your typical vacation.
 There’s nowhere else on earth where you’ll experience such diversity, contradictions, love, and utter astonishment in the same place, and it can all get a little overwhelming.

 For this reason, I’ve formed this India packing list to help you be a little more prepared and confident.
 This is based on my personal experience of traveling in India, as well as a fair bit of research that I wish I had known before I went.